 Making a repurposed Christmas felt garland is such an addictive festive craft.
-The other week when making Christmas felt letters I suggested that you might want to keep the scraps to make a felt decoration (felt tinsel).
+The other week, when making Christmas felt letters, I suggested that you keep the scraps to make a felt decoration (felt tinsel).

-These felt garlands are fantastically colourful and can be used in loads of ways.
-You can wrap the felt garlands around your tree, use them to hang things from, treat them like a ribbon.
-Or just drape it over your pictures for that fun festive feel.
+These felt garlands are very colourful and can be used in many ways.
+You can wrap the felt garlands around your tree, use them to hang things from and treat them like a ribbon.
+Or drape it over your pictures for that fun festive feel.
 I love to hang mine from my Christmas mantle.

-Even though what happens in craft club should stay in craft club, I can tell you that last night we got into the festive mood by turning mini felt garlands into adorable felt Christmas baubles, whilst sipping sloe gin.
+Even though what happens in the craft club should stay in the craft club, I can tell you that last night, we got into the festive mood by turning mini felt garlands into adorable felt Christmas baubles whilst sipping sloe gin.

 This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.

-- Tapestry needle (large needle), elastic thread or waxed jewelry thread.
+• Tapestry needle (large needle), elastic thread or waxed jewellery thread.
 Any thread would do as long as it is thick and strong with a bit of give.

 How to Make Upcycled Christmas Felt Garlands

-1. First, using the pinking shears cut your felted sweaters/scraps into small squares.
-I tend to cut my felt into 2cm squares and don’t worry about them being too even.
-How many squares you cut depend on how long you want your felt decoration garland to be.
+Step 1: Using the pinking shears, cut your felted sweaters/scraps into small squares.
+I tend to cut my felt into 2cm squares and not worry about them being too even.
+How many squares you cut depends on how long you want your felt decoration garland to be.

-The pinking shears are only for decorative purposes as it gives a better effect than with straight scissors.
+The pinking shears are only decorative, as they have a better effect than straight scissors.

-2. Next, thread a button or a craft bell onto the end of the jewelry thread, this will stop the felt squares from falling off the end.
+Step 2: Next, thread a button or a craft bell onto the end of the jewellery thread, stopping the felt squares from falling off the back.

-Next using the tapestry needle thread your felt squares in the colour order of your choice.
-Red and cream alternate make a lovely festive garland.
+Next, using the tapestry needle, thread your felt squares in the colour order of your choice.
+Red and cream alternate to make a lovely festive garland.

 I also love a Christmas felt garland of many colours.